 |$10,049* (doesn’t include airfare)

 This program is based in Lincoln, a small town with about 3,000 people located only 20 minutes from Christchurch.
 The largest city on the South Island, Christchurch offers all the comforts of a major city with the feel of a much smaller, comfortable and laid-back town.
 The Southern Alps and the Pacific Ocean are only a short drive away and students are free to explore both islands during their semester break.
 Visit Hobbiton, glaciers, glowworm caves, beaches and geothermal pools or go see the famous blue penguins!

 Accommodation and Meals

-Please be aware that there will be mandatory orientation sessions prior to departure.
-The majority of these meetings will occur in the fall; late October and throughout November.
-Dates and times for the meetings will be available shortly after the confirmed program participant list is finalized, generally around mid-October.
-Participants will be notified of the meeting details via email.
+Please be aware that there will be a mandatory orientation class meeting prior to departure.
+Participants will be notified of the class meeting details via email.